Date: April 26, 2014

 - All riders are expected to follow Safe Cycling Best Practices

 - Rear-view mirrors to monitor overtaking vehicles and cyclists are encouraged.
-(California law requires that cycists move right to allow vehicles to pass.)
+(California law requires that cycists move right as practicable to allow vehicles to pass.)

 - Portable audio devices using ear pieces are discouraged.
 (California law mandates that ear pieces be used in only one ear.)